-Year ended December 31, 2021Year ended December 31, 2021Year ended December 31, 2020For the period from April 30, 2019 to December 31, 2019Basic and diluted weighted average shares outstanding180,72296,71668,279
+Year ended December 31, 2021 Year ended December 31, 2020 For the period from April 30, 2019 to December 31, 2019 Basic and diluted weighted average shares outstanding 180,722 96,716 68,279 time, subject to the satisfaction of certain conditions.

-On July 23, 2021, the Company entered into an Equity Purchase Agreement with YA, pursuant to which YA has committed to purchase up to \$400 million of our Class A common stock, at our direction from time to time, subject to the satisfaction of certain conditions.
 Such sales of Class A common stock, are subject to certain limitations, and may occur from time to time at our sole discretion, over the approximately 36-month period commencing on the date of the Equity Purchase Agreement, provided that a registration statement covering the resale by YA of the shares of Class A common stock purchased from us is declared effective by the SEC and the other conditions set forth in the Equity Purchase Agreement are satisfied.
 We filed the registration statement with the SEC on July 30, 2021, and it was declared effective on August 11, 2021.